-Dr. Bob's Home, in Akron Ohio, is where Alcoholics Anonymous (AA) all started in 1935.
-The purpose of AA is to help alcoholics gain and retain sobriety by sharing experiences, problems, and hopes with one another.
+Dr. Bob's Home, in Akron Ohio, is where Alcoholics Anonymous (AA) started in 1935.
+The purpose of AA is to help alcoholics gain and retain sobriety by sharing experiences, problems and hopes with one another.
 Dr. Bob and Bill W. worked with alcoholics one at a time to help them achieve sobriety in Dr. Bob's Home.
 Today the house is completely restored and welcomes visitors free of charge.

 “Welcome Home” is how you will be greeted as you walk through the doors of Dr. Bob's Home.
 This greeting is the ongoing mission of Dr. Bob's Home to help alcoholics feel accepted in the home where early members of AA achieved and maintained their sobriety.
 The majority of people that walk through the doors of this home are participants in the AA program and about a third of people break down and cry at the greeting.
 It is a sort of homage to go to the place where their source of help originated.